Société de Lecture: Lenin, member of the Société de Lecture

 Alphonse Bernoud, a doctor of science and member of the Société de Lecture since 1901, also sheds light on the revolutionary's habits in the library: "Our tables were next to each other, Ulyanov had a predilection for the room where a huge globe stood and where the walls were covered with maps.
 Usually Ulyanov took notes on sheets of paper while reading.
 I often saw him copying large extracts from his readings".
 Another member remembers being called to order one day while he was talking aloud in the room, which he thought was empty, by a loud "shush": hidden by a pile of books, a gentleman with a blond beard was demanding silence.
 The two chatterboxes learned a few days later that the excited reader was called Ulyanov".
 It is comical to see the members of the Société de Lecture generally very bourgeois take pride in the fact that the Russian revolutionary found in their premises a place conducive to the development of his devastating theories.

 Lenin followed the first clashes of the Russian Revolution of 1905 from the Société de Lecture.
 Haunted by the Paris Commune, he set about translating the Memoirs of General Cluseret, borrowed Alphonse Aulard's Histoire politique de la Révolution française and Edgard Quinet's La Révolution.
 In November, unable to bear it any longer, he left for Russia.
 He did not return to Geneva until January 1908 and reapplied for admission to the Société de Lecture on February 25, 1908.
 He stayed there for just under a year, during which time he and his wife went there twenty-eight times to borrow books of all kinds.
-The Russian revolutionary mixed serious and recreational reading: he alternated between military treatises and novels by Guy de Maupassant or Pierre Lotti, philosophical treatises such as those by Hegel and the poetry of Victor Hugo.
+The Russian revolutionary mixed serious and recreational reading: he alternated between military treatises and novels by Guy de Maupassant or Pierre Loti, philosophical treatises such as those by Hegel and the poetry of Victor Hugo.
 He also read Julius Caesar's Gallic War and Ernest Renan's Life of Jesus, which he annotated several times.
 Renan wrote that "Jesus wanted to destroy wealth and power, but not to seize them".
 In the margin, a fine annotation attributed to Lenin comments in French: "Comme le socialisme moderne" ("Like modern socialism").
 Vladimir Ilyich was delighted with the services offered by the Société de Lecture.
 He marvelled at the fact that "in Switzerland, the reader is trusted".
 He even wrote: "If one day the Revolution occurs [in Russia], this is how we will organise ourselves".
 At the end of 1908, Lenin and his wife left Geneva for good.

 In 1940, the Société de Lecture had the Latin motto "Timeo hominem unius libri" ("I fear the man of one book") inscribed above its entrance.
 Thomas Aquinas's formula was then given an ominous topicality: another political theorist, Adolf Hitler, spread his visions in his Mein Kampf and set Europe on fire.